Walton Institute: Specialist Areas

+Smart Energy

-In the Smart Energy area TSSG work on smart grid solutions for industry, particularly those that have a degree of flexibility in the timing of their energy use.
+In this area the Walton Institute work on smart grid solutions for industry, particularly those that have a degree of flexibility in the timing of their energy use.
 This is done through modelling their usage profile and isolating the flexibility portion of their energy networks.
 This facilitates the optimisation of that load against the wholesale energy market and any available onsite generation.
 Industry can expect energy savings, more use of renewable technologies and reductions in their carbon footprint.

-H2020
+H2020 funding

-To date WIT has competitively secured over €16.6 million during the course of the H2020 funding programme, with €14.8 million competitively won by the Telecommunications Software & Systems Group (TSSG) research centre.
-Since the beginning of the H2020 programme in 2014, TSSG have secured funding for 28 ICT projects in the areas of healthcare, intelligent transport, agri-tech and smart energy all with the overarching goal of improving our society of the future as directed by the EU Commission.
-Of the 28 projects secured by TSSG, having a total project value of €168m, 12 of these were co-ordinated by TSSG.
-Of this total value, €14.8million goes directly to TSSG and the remainder is allocated to each partner on the project positioned throughout Europe.
+To date WIT has competitively secured over €16.6 million during the course of the H2020 funding programme, with €14.8 million competitively won by the Walton Institute research centre.
+Since the beginning of the H2020 programme in 2014, the Walton Institute have secured funding for 28 ICT projects in the areas of healthcare, intelligent transport, agri-tech and smart energy all with the overarching goal of improving our society of the future as directed by the EU Commission.
+Of the 28 projects secured by the Walton Institute, having a total project value of €168m, 12 of these were co-ordinated by the Walton Institute.
+Of this total value, €14.8million goes directly to the Walton Institute and the remainder is allocated to each partner on the project positioned throughout Europe.